 Here are ways to reduce stress:

-These practices not only lower blood pressure but also improve your overall mental well-being.
+These practices lower blood pressure and improve your overall mental well-being.

 Quick Smoking and Drink in Moderation